verilog-to-routing/vtr-verilog-to-routing/README.txt

 This is the development trunk for the Verilog-to-Routing project.
 Unlike the nicely packaged release that we create, you are working with code in a constant state of flux.
 You should expect that the tools are not always stable and that more work is needed to get the flow to run.

-The VTR framework consists of 5 major parts: Odin II, ABC, libarchfpga, vpr, and vtr_flow.
-When we release VTR, these projects are packaged together with scripts that make these parts talk to each other.
-You download VPR and vtr_flow on this site.
-You can download the most recent version of Odin II and libarchfpga here: (http://code.google.com/p/odin-ii/).
-The most recent version of abc here: (https://bitbucket.org/alanmi/abc/src)

-You need to organize the directory structure such that the Odin II and ABC folders are in the same directory as vpr and vtr_flow as follows:

-odin-ii/ODIN_II/ODIN_II goes to ODIN_II
-odin-ii/ODIN_II/libarchfpga_6 goes to libarchfpga abc goes to abc_with_bb_support

-So at the end, you should see:

-abc_with_bb_support
-ODIN_II
-libarchfpga
-vtr_flow
-vpr

-in the same directory as the Makefile

-You don't need to use the latest and greatest versions of each tool.
-At the end of the day, what's important is that the directory structure must match the release directory structure.
+For new developers, please do the tutorial in tutorial/NewDeveloperTutorial.txt.
+You will be directed back here once you ramp up.

+Our work in VTR follows a classic svn workflow.
+The trunk is supposed to be the most current stable version of the project.
+Developers checkout a local copy of the code from the trunk at the start of development then do regular svn updates to keep in sync with the trunk.
+When a developer has a tested, working change to put back into the trunk, he/she performs an "svn commit" operation.
+Unstable code should remain in the developer's local copy.

+We do regular testing of the trunk using an automatic regression testing framework.
+You can see the state of the trunk here: http://canucks.eecg.toronto.edu:8080/waterfall

+IMPORTANT:  Outside of special circumstance, a broken build must be fixed at top priority.
+You break the build if your commit breaks any of the automated regression tests.

 ##############################################################################